wspivak/aprsbot/README.md

 Added code to prevent loopback from sent messages

+Added a beacon (tatical_beacon.py) which will enable APRS-IS only devices to find your tatical callsign (add a cronjob @15min intervals).

 Relaybot.service to automatically start (on my system I had to run python in a virtual environment)

 <b>New/Changed Commands:</b>